ndarci/fungal-dsRNA-design-process/README.md

 There are 85 hits, and the first few dozen are essentially the same protein from the same coordinates, with slightly varying splice patterns.
 Their transcript sequence will be so similar, if not identical, that targeting one should target them all.

-Click the first hit, `Crypa2|355031` (note that different BLAST runs may produce different orderings of these first few near-synonymous proteins, I am not sure how to explain this).
+Click the first hit, `Crypa2|355031` (note that different BLAST runs may produce different orderings of these first few near-synonymous proteins, possibly due to MycoCosm shuffling the order of hits with identical scores).
 This page displays lots of information about the protein.

 ![Cp EF1a detail](Cp_EF1a_detail.png)